mvdwetering/yamaha_ynca/README.md

 ## Description

-Custom integration for Home Assistant to support Yamaha AV receivers with the YNCA protocol (serial and network).
+This is a custom integration for Home Assistant to support [Yamaha AV receivers](https://uk.yamaha.com/en/audio/home-audio/products/av-receivers-amps/) that support the YNCA protocol (serial and network).

 For issues or feature requests please [submit an issue on Github](https://github.com/mvdwetering/yamaha_ynca/issues)